-When a task is ready to be generated for the step, Axiom Software checks the designated sheet in the workbook for the [ProcessAssignment] tag.
-If the tag is present, Axiom Software finds the step name in the control row and finds the plan code in the control column, and then uses the assignment in the intersecting cell.
+When a task is ready to be generated for the step, Axiom checks the designated sheet in the workbook for the [ProcessAssignment] tag.
+If the tag is present, Axiom finds the step name in the control row and finds the plan code in the control column, and then uses the assignment in the intersecting cell.

-The assignment must resolve to a valid role name or user name in Axiom Software security, using the same matching rules described for the Assignment Column option in the previous section.
+The assignment must resolve to a valid role name or user name in Axiom security, using the same matching rules described for the Assignment Column option in the previous section.
 If you want a plan file to skip the step instead, leave the assignment blank for that plan file or enter the keyword [skip].
-This will cause the plan file to automatically skip the current step and move to the next step in the process.

 If the assignment cannot be matched to a user or role name (and is not blank or [skip]), then the plan file is stalled in the process.

-The assignment workbook can be used to support conditional step ownership and conditional steps.
 You can use formulas within the workbook to determine if the assignment value for a plan file should be blank or [skip], or to determine who the owner assignment needs to be for a certain step.
 The workbook can query any data from the database in order to make this determination.